Procedures of the Exam Committee

 - The exam committee consists of a minimum of three members.
 The members are appointed by the faculty board.

 - The exam committee has a chairman, who is appointed and a secretary.
 The chairman chairs the meetings.
 The secretary is responsible for processing the correspondence and drawing up the minutes of the meetings.

 - The exam committee can be assisted by advising members, such as study advisors.

-- Requests will be discussed in the meeting which is held on the last working day of the month.
+- Requests will be discussed in the meeting which is held on the last Thursday of the month.
 Requests can be submitted until 5 working days before an exam committee meeting.

 - Generally, the exam committee will make a decision within 10 working days after the meeting.

 - For the settlement of appeal cases with the CBE (see article 6.2. of these regulations), a secretary Appeal Cases is appointed who is authorized on behalf of the exam committee and has authority to act.

 All regulations regarding the study program, the test and exams are available under 'Regulations'.
 This also includes predicates, abesence form (intermediate) tests and exams, academic fraud and board activities.